 How to create a Facebook Pixel

-Now that you know what Facebook Pixel is and how it can help you grow your online business - how do you create it?
+Now that you know what Facebook Pixel is and how it can help you grow your online business, how do you create it?

 Now you can connect your website directly to Business Manager.
-To do this, enter the domain name in the dialog box, and then click Check.
+To do that, enter the domain name in the dialog box, and then click Check.
 If you don't want to connect your website yet, check the I don't have a website box.

 There!
 You've just created your first Facebook Pixel.

 Note: Meta (Facebook) has changed its Business Manager so you can no longer delete a pixel once you create it.

 How to add a Facebook Pixel to WordPress

 There are two ways to add a Facebook Pixel to your WordPress website.
 You can add a code snippet directly on your website or use a WordPress plugin.

 Adding a Facebook Pixel to WordPress with code

 First, you need to generate a code from your Pixel to add it to your website.
 To start, click on the Complete your Pixel ID setup button.